Iron bacteria creates a sticky, slimy gel that is usually rusty red in color but may instead be yellow, brown, or gray.

 If you'd like to keep your basement dry and free of iron ochre infiltration, call or e-mail us today!
 We offer free, no-obligation basement waterproofing quotes to homeowners throughout our service area.

-Our service area includes Fairfield, Mason, West Chester, Hamilton, as well as Fairfield, Middletown, Mason, Loveland, Fairborn, Xenia, West Chester, and many areas nearby.
+Our service area includes Hamilton, Dayton, Cincinnati, as well as Fairfield, Middletown, Mason, Loveland, Fairborn, Xenia, West Chester, and many areas nearby.